 4. Treatments: Essence/Serum/Ampoule

 The next step I like to call ‘targeted treatments’.
+Korean skincare offers lots of very effective, high quality treatments for skin.
 Targeted treatments deliver active ingredients deep into the skin to ‘target’ specific skin concerns.
 Essences, serums, and ampoules all fall under this category.
 I have once posted about the difference between these three, but for those who missed it here’s a brief recap: essences are watered-down versions of serums, and ampoules are more concentrated versions of serums that you use for a short period of time to boost your skin.

 You want to use a treatment that addresses your specific skin concerns.
 If you feel like you need more hydration and moisturizing, you can use a hydrating treatment.
 If you feel like your skin gets enough moisture from your toner and creams and you’d like to use treatments to target a different skin concern that you have (maybe pigmentation, aging, etc.), you can also do that.